d4ndo/binaryLogic/README.md

 -   »Little Endian« : MSB at b[1] and LSB at b[8].

 -   »Big Endian« : LSB at b[1] and MSB at b[8].

+##### Signed digit:

+Calculation:

+The size has to be considerd in a calculation with a signed number. e.G.: An 8 Bit signed number can hold this range of base10 numbers [127 to -128].
+You will run into a problem if a calculation is outside of this range.
+The reference is the larger number in size.

+Size:

+The size »must« be specified.
+In Byte e.G. (1 Byte = 8 Bit, 2 Byte, .. n Byte).
+By default it is 2 Byte.

+##### Unsigned digit:

+Calculation:

+An unsigned number will increase it's size when caluculation is not in range.

+Size:

+The size »can« be specified.
+In Bit.
+(1 Bit , 2 Bit, .. n Bit).
+There is no default size because the size is calculated on the fly.

 More Converting
 ---------------